emaste/CIS-Benchmark/Notes.markdown

 Ensure Reverse Path Filtering is enabled - NA for freebsd

-*Ensure DCCP is disabled - NA for FreeBSD?*
+*Ensure DCCP is disabled - NA for FreeBSD*

 3.4.2.2 Ensure iptables is not enabled - NA for FreeBSD